-- Procedures that are just cosmetic in nature. - Any services or care for the treatment of sexual dysfunction. - Gender affirming surgery.
-Preparation for a gender affirming surgery.
-Or complications from a gender affirming surgery. - Personal comfort and convenience items.
+- Procedures that are just cosmetic in nature. - Any services or care for the treatment of sexual dysfunction. - Personal comfort and convenience items.
 This means televisions, telephones, guest meal, or personal hygiene items.
 And other services and supplies like that. - Surgical services for refractive keratoplasty.
 This includes radial keratotomy or Lasik.
 It also includes any procedure to correct visual refractive defect. - Other procedures routinely performed during the main surgery. - Peripheral bone density scans.